 - Demonstrate how an anthropological approach can be applied to a range of complex social issues in diverse settings

-- Recognize ethical dilemmas in anthropology and ethical principles in research and other practice
+- Identify ethical dilemmas in anthropology and ethical principles in research and other practice

-- Develop and communicate anthropological research questions, access scholarly literature, and outline appropriate research methods and approaches
+- Develop and communicate anthropological research questions, access and synthesize scholarly literature, and outline appropriate research methods and approaches